rmcomplexity/blog/_posts/2018-01-01-pycon-2018-what-i-learned-as-progcom.md

 We all are human beings and we all have biases.
 There is really not much to do about that, it is part of what makes us human.
 But, by analyzing talks with people with different biases it becomes easier to **not give into this biases.**

-For me, these conversation where I draw the most benefits.
+For me, these conversation is from where I draw the most benefits.
 I was able to learn a great deal about new topics and also topics with which I was already very acquainted.
 I learned more about **security, machine learning and CPython** in the few weeks I was part of the ProgCom than I had been able to learn out on my own.
 I would like to believe I also helped other committee members to learn a few new curiosities.

 ##### Advice For Future Submissions